Sheriff officers do the same job as bailiffs in England and Wales but have far fewer powers than bailiffs.

 Powers of sheriff officers

-Sheriff officers are officers of the court who are employed by firms of sheriff officers or they are self-employed.
+Sheriff officers are officers of the court in Scotland.
+They are employed by private firms of sheriff officers or they are self-employed.
 They accept instructions from:

 - local authorities